 Thank you to all people expressing their interest to participate.
 The team will get in touch with you with more details about the focus group

-New: The applications process for this role is now closed.
+The applications process for lived experience members on our working group is now closed.
 Thank you to everyone submitting the expression of interest.
+For more information about the role please read full role outline here.

 South East London Integrated Care Board (ICB) are reviewing the services available for autistic people living in the area (in Bexley, Bromley, Greenwich, Lambeth, Lewisham or Southwark).
 We know that there are gaps in services and we want to think about what services would fill those gaps.
 We are conducting a survey to better understand the needs of autistic people living in South East London regarding the services available to them.
 Your responses will help us identify gaps in current services and shape future services to better meet your needs.
 Your input is incredibly valuable, and we appreciate you taking the time to share your thoughts.